Hanchen Wang | Publication | Misc | Bio |

 - Postdoc: Supported by one fellowship

-- PhD: Funded by two fellowships, a few scholarships, cash awards, student grant, and travel awards
+- PhD: Funded by two fellowships, a few scholarships, cash prize, student grants, and travel awards

 - Undergraduate: Received multiple awards and was the commencement speaker of the talented program